COURSE BOOK EVALUATION CRITERIA

 I have broken these two areas into subsections below.

-Decide what questions you would ask yourself under each subsection.
-This is best done with the full teaching team but can equally be done in isolation
+best done with the full teaching team but can equally be done in isolation

 1. Analysing the teaching situation.